guy-mograbi-at-gigaspaces/cloudify-widget-angular-controller/README.md

 ```

-then use it from within a controller
+then use it from within a controller (in the old widget)

 ```javascript
 angular('my module name').controller('MyCtrl', function( $scope, $controller ) {